 In Kansas, a snowplow driver was killed when the plow drove onto the shoulder of a road and rolled over, throwing him under the vehicle.
 It wasn’t clear why the driver had moved to the shoulder from the roadway.
 And in Wisconsin, the Milwaukee County Medical Examiner’s Office said a 59-year-old man and a 91-year-old man collapsed and died Sunday in separate incidents after removing snow.

-While FlightAware reported about 480 cancelled flights Monday, that was a fraction of the more than 1,600 that were cancelled the previous day.
+While FlightAware reported nearly 350 cancelled flights Monday, that was a fraction of the more than 1,600 that were cancelled the previous day.
 And after a few weather-related delays Sunday, Amtrak restored all scheduled service on Monday.

 Another storm system is already developing over the Rockies that could blanket the same region with more snow by the end of the week.